 Requirements: must be a honors student.

-The Marymount University Honors residential learning community focuses on cultivating students' research, communi-cation, and critical thinking skills.
-Students will have access to a dedicated honors lounge in Ostapenko Hall, in addition to the Honors Lounge in Gerard Hall, where they will have the resources to succeed in this rigorous academic environ-ment such as seminars and direct faculty engagement.
+The Marymount University Honors residential learning community on the G100 floor of Ostapenko Hall focuses on cultivating students’ research, communication, and critical thinking skills.
+Students will have access to a dedicated honors lounge in Ostapenko Hall where they will have the resources to succeed in this rigorous academic environment such as seminars and direct faculty engagement.
 This diverse living learning environment allows scholars to live with mixed class years and be mentored by upper-class students.
 Out-of-class activities with faculty from the Honors program, access to study partners and group project members, and social activities will be designed by a LLC planning committee.
-This community is open to men and women.
 To learn more about the Honors Program click HERE.

 Criminal Justice Living Learning Community

 The Criminal Justice Living Learning community is designed to provide students the opportunity to engage with fellow students and faculty on greater level, by taking at a common course together and living on the same community.
-Out-of-class activities with faculty from the Criminal Justice department, access to study partners and group project mem-bers, and social activities will be designed by a LLC planning committee.
-Criminal Justice Living-Learning Students will have an increased level of involvement with the Criminal Justice department to provide access to greater levels of aca-demic and peer support.
-This community is open to men and women.
+Out-of-class activities with faculty from the Criminal Justice department, access to study partners and group project members, and social activities will be designed by a LLC planning committee.
+Criminal Justice Living-Learning Students will have an increased level of involvement with the Criminal Justice department to provide access to greater levels of academic and peer support.